Guatemala Summer Institute:

 Participants begin with a month in Quetzaltenango, taking tailored courses in both Spanish and biomedical equipment.
 Our partner, Do Guatemala, arranges homestays and provides Spanish courses.
 EWH provides instruction on common medical devices and methods for troubleshooting and making repairs in low-resource settings.

 After the first month of training, participants remain in Guatemala to work with EWH partner hospitals in groups of two or three.
 The partner hospitals are public Guatemalan hospitals.
 In addition to the main departmental (state) hospital, participants have the opportunity to work in other Ministry of Health clinics and health outposts around the department/state they are assigned to.

 Participants are typically housed in a homestay during the second month to continue building Spanish and cultural knowledge.
-Some placements are urban cities, while some are more rural.
+Some placements are in urban areas, while some are more rural.

 |2018 Central American Program Report||Central America Program Photos|

 Click here to see blogs from all of our programs.